murtiunlimited/mobilepriceclassificaiton/README.md

 # Mobile Price Classification

 This project is for classifying mobile phone prices using machine learning.
+In terms of CICD, the workflow only follows CD; Continuous Deployment.

+There is no Continuous integration because no test cases are added
 ## Features

 - Uses data about mobile phones to predict price categories.